TriHardspace/fileuploader/README.md

 # File-Uploader
-A python script to provide a "simple sharing" style public file uploader service using S3 Compatible storage.
+A python script to provide a "simple sharing" style public file uploader service as well as a Sharex API endpoint using S3 Compatible storage.

 ## How to deploy: